AttoAgents/agent-landscape/README.md

 On the image below we search phrase *y combinator* and get highlighted subgraph of central node as the investor with the portfolio companies connected to it.
 Reachable paths lead to products and application areas.

-After clicking on the node a panel with detailed properties of this node will be open on the right side of the window.

 <img src="media/04--vc-investment-in-companies.png" alt="Investigate VC's investment portfolio and types of products that they are selecting." width="100%">

 ### Startup investors